 Private Wealth Guides Business Transition to Next Generation

-Ed steered every aspect of his transportation business, including the big-picture vision and all final decisions.
-He was not comfortable handing over control without a very detailed plan in place.
+Ed held the reins and managed every aspect of the transportation business.
+He had a trusted crew to delegate amongst but he always owned the big picture vision and made final decisions.
+Handing over control would not be possible without a very detailed plan in place.

 Ed Beggs wanted to: